About data provision

 Until the statistics are sent to KSN.

-After the transmission of KSN statistics is disabled in the application settings, data is deleted during the next transmission attempt.
+After disabling the sending of KSN statistics in application settings, the data is deleted when the next attempt to send them occurs.

-Functionality available only when the application ISO image is deployed
+Functionality available only when the application is deployed from an ISO image.

 Decryption of TLS/SSL connections: